 When a mediation agreement is reached, the Mediator prepares a Memorandum of Understanding, which is a non-binding summary of the resolution.
 The parties take the Memorandum to their respective attorneys for review, and then the attorneys typically put the terms of the Memorandum into a Property Settlement Agreement.
 The Property Settlement Agreement, when signed by the parties, becomes a binding contract which eventually becomes part of the divorce judgment.

 Call us at 856.439.0068 to find out more about the Divorce Mediation process.

 Karen P. Sampson is an Accredited Professional Mediator who has successfully mediated many divorce matters.
-She is a member of the New Jersey Association of Professional Mediators and serves as an Early Settlement Panelist for the Superior Court of New Jersey.
+She is a member of the New Jersey Association of Professional Mediators and has served as an Early Settlement Panelist for the Superior Court of New Jersey.